-Knowing that the needle is stuck between a rock and a hard place, doesn't mean that we don't try every day to bend it, to break it, to fix it, with the harsh reality of history and time telling me that it's going to take longer than the people deserve.
+Knowing that the needle is stuck between a rock and a hard place, doesn't mean that we don't try every day to bend it, to break it, with the harsh reality of history telling me that it's going to take longer than the people deserve.

 Kim Foxx is used to people making assumptions about her.
 As she tells New Thinking host, Matt Watkins, in a candid conversation about her now almost two-year tenure as State’s Attorney for Cook County (Chicago), “I think people wanted to have a narrative about what it meant for a black woman from the projects to have this job.”

 One of those assumptions was that she couldn’t defeat the eight-year Democratic incumbent in a primary.
 However, in a city roiled by the police killing of 17-year-old Laquan McDonald and carried by her promise to “turn the page” on the justice system she would be taking over, Foxx upended that assumption, becoming the first African-American woman to lead Cook County’s prosecutors, the second largest prosecutors' office in the country.